Watch Now: Gov. Kevin Stitt celebrates move to Phase 4 of state's vaccination plan with his own shot

 On Monday, Oklahoma was approaching a total of 2 million vaccine doses administered, accounting for state and federal allocations.
 Keith Reed, deputy commissioner of the Oklahoma State Department of Health, said 1,201,827 Oklahomans had received at least one dose, and 685,348 had completed the series.

-More than 73 percent of residents 65 or older have received at least one dose, he said.
+More than 73% of residents 65 or older have received at least one dose, he said.

 Reed said there’s reason to celebrate the “monumental milestone,” but the endeavor is not yet over.
 Many more Oklahomans must get vaccinated to achieve herd immunity throughout the population.